jessfraz/blog/content/post/the-automated-cio.md

 Discussion](https://oxide.computer/blog/rfd-1-requests-for-discussion/).

 Each RFD is written in either markdown or asciidoc.
-We collect the content for each RFD and update it in the database along with it's equivalent HTML.
+We collect the content for each RFD and update it in the database along with its equivalent HTML.

 The HTML is used for generating pages in a small website we use for sharing RFDs with folks external to Oxide.
 These might be friends of Oxide, engineers who we